mattcaron/misc_notes/install.xubuntu.20.04.md

              swing.defaultlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel

+  1. Install an equalizer (among other effects)

+       sudo apt install pulseffects

 ## Things for monitored machines (servers, etc.), not standalone "islands"

   1. Fix cron - add the following to the top of personal crontab: